kvermeul/tma-2023-revtr/case-study-2.md

 ## Measuring Catchments

 We have prepared scripts to measure catchments using pings inside [`client/utils/measure-catchments`][peering-measure-catchments].
-The [README] details how to use the scripts.
 In this tutorial, we should use the source IP ending in `.99` inside the prefix we want to measure the catchment of.

 First we need to make sure to configure an egress for the `.99` IP: